Azlan Man

-Dato' Seri Azlan bin Man (born 2 September 1958) is a Malaysian politician and diplomat who served as the 9th Menteri Besar of Perlis from May 2013 and Member of the Perlis State Legislative Assembly (MLA) for Bintong from May 2018 to November 2022.
+Dato' Seri Azlan bin Man (born 2 September 1958) is a Malaysian politician and diplomat who served as the 9th Menteri Besar of Perlis from 7 May 2013 to 22 November 2022, and Member of the Perlis State Legislative Assembly (MLA) for Bintong from May 2018 to November 2022.
 He also served as the MLA for Pauh from May 2013 to May 2018.
 He is a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.
 He also served as the State Chairman of BN of Perlis from April 2021 to April 2023 and of UMNO of Perlis from April 2021 to March 2023.

 Diplomatic and civil service careers

-Azlan graduated from the University of Denver with a degree in international economics before joining diplomatic corporations.
+Azlan graduated from the University of Denver with a degree in international economics before joining the administrative and diplomatic service.
 One of his diplomatic positions was Permanent Mission Counsellor of Malaysia to the United Nations (UN), he was appointed to the position in 1999.
 He was appointed as the Deputy Director of the Public Complaints Bureau in 2011.
 He left civil service and returned to his home state Perlis in 2013.